bot4s/telegram/README.md

 Please DO NOT SHARE BOT TOKENS in any form.
 In order to avoid unintentional TOKEN sharing, a simple but efficient method is to store a separate file (UNTRACKED, OUTSIDE THE REPO!!!) e.g. "mybot.token" and spawn your bot as follows:

+Then you can safely share your code and submit pull requests.

 ```scala

   object MyBot extends SimpleBot(Utils.tokenFromFile("./mybot.token")) with Commands {